raiks2/choreography/README.md

-# choreography
+# Synopsis

-A super simple graph library.
-Contains classes implementing undirected and directed graphs Graphs support addEdge(), addVertex() and findPath() operations.
+Choreography is a super simple graph library.
+Contains classes implementing undirected and directed graphs that support the following operations:

+* addEdge()
+* addVertex()
+* findPath()

 There's also a weighted graph implementation that adds support for weighted edges.
 In the future it can be extended to support operations like findShortestPath() using Dijkstra's or A* algorithms.

 The project is multi-module Maven project consisting of 2 parts: